Skip to main content

 18.6 million people require humanitarian assistance (Humanitarian Response Plan 2024)

-2.6 million internally displaced people
+More than 3 million internally displaced people

 Nearly 1 million Rohingya refugees in Bangladesh